 Over the last 20 years I have worked in multiple commercial truck shops, worked for Adesa Auto Auctions as a auto inspector, worked as a warranty administrator, purchasing manager and college instructor of automotive and diesel technology.
 In 2009 I started Test Drive Technologies to help consumers know, understand and feel safer about their vehicle purchases by providing pre-purchase inspections.
 To date, I have performed well over 3000 inspections of all types of vehicles including used cars, classic cars, antique vehicles, buses, commercial trucks, motor homes, campers, 5th wheels and even a couple of auto repair shops.

-I have held multiple certifications including automobile master level ASE certification and HD truck master certifications.
-I hold a National Wheel End and Seals certification, HAZMAT certification and appraisal certification.
+I have held multiple certifications including automobile master level ASE certification, and HD truck master certifications.
+I hold a National Wheel End and Seals certification, HAZMAT certification, and appraisal certification.
 I am also a level II certified RV inspector through the National Recreational Vehicle Inspector Association and a member of multiple organizations to keep up with the ever changing market and technology.

 I have been certified as an expert in multiple courts including but not limited to Illinois, Missouri, Pennsylvania, New Jersey, Louisiana, and Federal Court.
-I have provided well over 100 expert witness inspections for automotive lemon law, dealer fraud, misrepresentation and failure to disclose damages.
-I have testified in both state and local courts, provided over 40 depositions and I have work for both plaintiffs and defendants.
+I have provided well over 100 expert witness inspections for automotive lemon laws, dealer fraud, misrepresentation and failure to disclose damages.
+I have testified in both state and local courts, provided over 40 depositions and I have worked for both plaintiffs and defendants.